-Whether running her own distillery, cocktail room and event space at Royal Foundry Craft Spirits (RFCS) (learn more on page 15) or juggling her full-time role as an account director for BCD Meetings & Events, Nikki McLain, CMP, a mother of two, dives into new challenges and opportunities head first.
+Whether running her own distillery, cocktail room and event space at Royal Foundry Craft Spirits (RFCS) or juggling her full-time role as an account director for BCD Meetings & Events, Nikki McLain, CMP, a mother of two, dives into new challenges and opportunities head first.

 MNM+E: How did you get your start in the industry?